carpentries-incubator/genome-mining/_episodes/05-bigslice-bigfam.md

 > ~~~
 > {: .bash}
 > > ## Solution
+> > First we need to copy the whole directory to make an input_folder_copy.
+After that we want to erase the files inside the directories dataset_1/genome_1A, dataset_1/genome_1B, dataset_2/genome_2A, dataset2/genome_2B and taxonomy/
 > > c)
 > > ~~~
 > > $ cp -r input_folder input_folder_copy